Project 2 Policies

 Final Design Document

-Deliverable: Please submit an updated version of your design document to the Final Desgin Doc assignment, which will be released on Graescope.
+Deliverable: Please submit an updated version of your design document to the Final Design Doc assignment.

 This document should reflect the final design you’ve implemented in code.
 If you made modifications after the checkpoint, you can modify your checkpoint design document.
 If you didn’t update your design, it’s also okay to re-submit the same document you did for the checkpoint.